Archives

 What to drink with squirrel

-One of our subscribers sent me this link to a story in the Observer today that a Northumberland butcher is selling grey squirrel as fast as he can source them.
+One of our subscribers sent me this link to a story that a Northumberland butcher is selling grey squirrel as fast as he can source them.
 This unappealing pest, which I seem to remember has also been featured on the menu of the iconic London restaurant St John, apparently tastes like wild boar or duck depending who you talk to.

 What wine to drink with ratatouille?